tlhosep/joy-it-game/README.md

 ![alt text](https://github.com/tlhosep/joy-it-game/blob/master/joy_it_game/assets/screen_joyit_deployment_admin.png)
 You should note down the admin user and its password in order to administer the user and the game later on.

-Once deployment finished it results in this desktop:
+Once deployment has finished, it results in this desktop:
 ![alt text](https://github.com/tlhosep/joy-it-game/blob/master/joy_it_game/assets/screen_joyit_deployment_done_commented.jpg)
-1) Localized setting-questions (in this case in German): You have to specify the email system (use console unless you have other plans) and a logging level (errors should do)
+1. Localized setting-questions (in this case in German):
+First you have to specify the email system (use console unless you have other plans) followed by a logging level (errors should do).

+We have the following email-system options:
+   * Console/Terminal: The email and its content will be shown within the commandline window that is opened once you have started the game.
+As this is the easiest approach, you should give it a go :)
+   * Filesystem: The email will be stored as a file in the local filesystem.
+If you prefer this choice you have to specify the folder where the message(s) will be placed.
+   * Usual email: This is the most complicated option as you have to specify an smtp server, including its address, port, TLS (transport layer security) and your login credentials.
+Once provided the script will try to send you an test-email, so you could verify the settings.

+The email settings will be followed by asking you about the logging levels.
+The logfile itself could be found in the folder "log":
+   * FATAL: Minimal logging, only fatal errors could be found in the log
+   * CRITICAL: This logs fatal and critical errors
+   * ERROR: All kind of errors, my preferred choice!
+   * DEBUG: This adds debugging information in case you would like to report an error
+   * INFO: Very rich log, nearly all actions are reported, produces a big logfile...
-2) In case you have chosen console for the email subsystem, you will see this email.
+2. In case you have chosen console for the email subsystem, you will see this email.
 In case of other choices you may specify a path to store the email-file or specify settings of your email-server taht is going to deliver the emai to you.
 In the later case you also have to specify the content and receiver of the test-email
-3) Please check the email and select "Yes" to confirm that you have received the email
+3. Please check the email and select "Yes" to confirm that you have received the email
-4) This is the final message, once seen we are sure that everything went as it should :)
+4. This is the final message, once seen we are sure that everything went as it should :)

 You will then note the 2 new icons on the desktop.
 These are the ones to click to start and to end the game.
 When the game started a commandline window is left open.
 Once you have closed the browser, please press the ENTER-key once you have the commandline window active in order to close it.
 This is going to shut down the web-server and the game itself.